zhaoy/zhaoy/README.md

 Some advantages of zhaoy functions:

-- The first argument is always data, so functions are compatible with the tidyverse pipe.
+- First arguments are data, so functions are compatible with the tidyverse pipe.

 - Within data tasks, function names and arguments are consistent.